 We can try to figure out the hard parts of life, the challenges, to open the closed doors of life on our own—or we can refer to humankind’s wisdom.

-I need to challenge myself to inspire yourself: I need to work with those who know their passion if I want to succeed.
+I need to challenge myself to inspire myself: I need to work with those who know their passion if I want to succeed.

 2.”There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self.” ~ Ernest Hemingway